giuliachiola/super-blog-11ty/blog/01-vue-project-setup.md

 ---
-title: 'Vue JS: Setup di un progetto per i nuovi arrivati'
+title: 'Vue JS: basic project setup'
+abstract: 'How to setup a Vue JS project step by step from scratch.'
 quote: Ability is what you're capable of doing.
 Motivation determines what you do.
 Attitude determines how well you do it.
 quoteAuthor: Lou Holtz
 img: 'https://source.unsplash.com/RPMcxbm2zi4'
 imgAuthorName: '@pawel_czerwinski'
 imgAuthorProfile: 'https://unsplash.com/@pawel_czerwinski'
-abstract: 'Lorem ipsum'
 date: 2020-01-23
 mainTag: vuejs
 tags: